irongirl101/port/README.md

 ### Sentry is a layered detection agent, that sits on the network interface and identifies port scanning behaviour in real time.

 ```
-Port Scanning is a form of techinque used to probe a device or network to determine which ports are closed, open or filtered.
-Malicious attackers use this technique as a form of reconnaissance, checking for doors are open that they may be able to exploit.
+Port Scanning is a form of technique used to probe a device or network to determine which ports are closed, open or filtered.
+Malicious attackers use this technique as a form of reconnaissance, checking which doors are open that they may be able to exploit.
 ```

-Sentry, as a triage agent, can detect if any reconnaisaance activity or port scanning behaviour, using LLMs and other tools like Zeek, Suricata and libpcap.
+Sentry, as a triage agent, can detect if any reconnaissance activity or port scanning behaviour, using LLMs and other tools like Zeek, Suricata and libpcap.
 (Note: this agent is not a live product as of yet.)